Solar Topics Reno Residents Ask About the Most

 Cleaning Your Solar Panels

-In order for highest efficiency, solar panels should be kept clean of leaves, heavy dust, snow and other obstructions.
-This can be done with a damp rag, water hose or other cleaning devices like a squeegee or roof rake.
+For the highest efficiency, solar panels should be kept clean of leaves, heavy dust, snow and other obstructions.
+Maintaining solar panels can be done with a damp rag, water hose or other cleaning devices like a squeegee or roof rake.

 If you regularly maintain your solar panel cleanliness, you won’t need to spend money on cleaning services.
 We recommend checking them once a month for any buildup, but you’ll rarely find a need to clean them.